The most western capital city in continental Europe, Lisbon is a fantastic option for anyone looking for a short break away from home.

 Christ the King Monument

-The Chris the King Monument looks down across Lisbon and was inspired by the Christ the Redeemer statue that overlooks the Brazilian city of Rio de Janiero.
+The Christ the King Monument looks down across Lisbon and was inspired by the Christ the Redeemer statue that overlooks the Brazilian city of Rio de Janiero.
 Completed in the 1960s, the monument sits on a clifftop overlooking the Tagus River and includes an observation deck where visitors can embrace the impressive views.

 Sintra is well worth a visit on a day trip from Lisbon, with the resort town featuring an impressive 19th century palace and many more impressive architectural monuments that have played a part in the area being named as a World Heritage Site.
 Expect it to get quite busy - particularly during the middle of summer when plenty of tourists flock to the area.